 [−][src]Struct pdb::TypeFinder

-is a secondary, in-memory data structure that permits efficiently finding types
+pub struct TypeFinder<'t> { /* fields omitted */ }A TypeFinder is a secondary, in-memory data structure that permits efficiently finding types

 iterating.

-allocates all the memory it needs when it is first created.
+TypeFinder allocates all the memory it needs when it is first created.
 The footprint is

-directly proportional to the total number of types; see TypeInformation.len()
+directly proportional to the total number of types; see TypeInformation.len().

 Time/space trade-off

-The naïve approach is to store the position of each Type
+The naïve approach is to store the position of each Type as they are covered in the stream.

-The cost is memory: namely one u32
+The cost is memory: namely one u32 per Type.

-that stores the position of every Nth type.
+Compare this approach to a TypeFinder that stores the position of every Nth type.
 Memory

 requirements would be reduced by a factor of N in exchange for requiring an average of (N-1)/2